 The root user (super user) is allowed to access through SSH, a random password was established and is available on the web page, it can be changed.

-The Virtual Server command line (Shell) may be accessed by using a standard SSH client (e.g. Putty), but it can also be accessed through by using a standard web browser, three alternatives are available, two of them can even be used without providing the root user password.
+The Virtual Server command line (Shell) may be accessed by using a standard SSH client (e.g. Putty), but it can also be accessed through by using a standard web browser:

-Enable the Terminal in the browser: GoTTY (no login required), then click the link.
+Enable the Terminal in the browser: GoTTY (no login required), and then click the link.